AlexisBalayre/AI-Powered-Meeting-Summarizer/README.md

 ## Overview

-The **Meeting Summarizer** is a Gradio-powered application that converts audio recordings of meetings into transcripts and provides concise summaries using `whisper.cpp` for audio-to-text conversion and `Ollama` for text summarization.
+The **AI-Powered Meeting Summarizer** is a Gradio-powered application that converts audio recordings of meetings into transcripts and provides concise summaries using `whisper.cpp` for audio-to-text conversion and `Ollama` for text summarization.
 This tool is ideal for quickly extracting key points, decisions, and action items from meetings.

 ## Features